Power BI supports all major joins that are available in SQL. Let me show you how to use joins in Power BI to join multiple tables with an example.

-- Merge Queries: This will merge the second table inside this original table.
+- Merge Queries: It merges the second table inside this original table.

-- Merge Queries as New: This will create a new table with the result of joining first and second table.
+- Merge Queries as New: It creates a new table with the result of joining the first and second tables.

 Let me select the Employees table, and select Merge Queries as a New option because we don’t want to disturb the original table

-Following window will be opened.
-Use this window to select the Second Table, Join Type, and common column filed in both the tables.
+The following window will open.
+Use this window to select the Second Table, Join Type, and standard column filed in both the tables.

 We are selecting the Department table as the second table.